roldanjrgl/roldanjrgl.github.io/_posts/2023-08-23-23-setting-up-a-conda-environment.md

 conda --version
 ```

-You should seesomething like this:
+You should see something like this:

 ```bash
 conda 4.12.0